ljkahn/Blurb/README.md

 --"Fire"/Trending Blurbs
 When you click on the fire button, Blurbs with ten or more likes will appear.
 You can comment and like the Blurbs and their respective comments.

+--Create a Blurb
+To create a Blurb, click on the center button on the bottom of the screen with the word bubble on it.
+You will be prompted to create a Blurb and you can tag it from a list of popular trending topics.

 --Notifications
 This page is under construction and will be up soon!

 --Your Profile
 Click on the profile icon to see your profile and see your Blurbs and the comments on them.

+--Edit Profile
+You can click the edit profile button and be able to change your profile picture, name, username, location, and add a bio.
+You can also click on profile settings and be able to update your email and password or delete your account.

+--Logout
+Once youre done hit the log out button on the top right corner.

 -